 Q. How do you whiten teeth?

-A. Our in-chair procedures utilize either a gel or a foam which is applied on the teeth to be whitened, cured with a curing light and removed.
-The procedure is repeated a number of times until the desired shading is achieved.
-The average appointment lasts from 2 to 2.5 hours.
-We also have take-home tooth whitening which utilizes a 7.8% hydrogen peroxide gel.
+A. Our in-chair procedure utilizes a hydrogen peroxide gel which is applied on the teeth to be whitened, cured with a curing light and removed.
+The procedure can be repeated until the desired shading is achieved.

 Q. Can you desensitize teeth?